Theodlz/data_analysis_S7/README.md

 ## Introduction (origin of the dataset, goal of the analysis and context):

 #### In this data analysis project in python, we had to use the "household power consumption" dataset from ICS.
 This dataset contains different power consumption measures, sampled every minute.
-It contains : Global active power, Global reactive power, Global Intensity, Voltage, Sub_metering_1, Sub_metering_2 and Sub_metering_3.
+It contains :
+1. Global active power - active energy consumed every minute (in watt hour)
+1. Global reactive power - reactive energy consumed every minute (in watt hour)
+1. Global Intensity - Intensity (P=U x I)
+1. Voltage - Voltage in the household (supposed to stay around 230V)
+1. Sub_metering_1 - Kitchen (mainly dishwasher, an oven and a microwave)
+1. Sub_metering_2 - Laundry room (mainly washer, dryer, refrigerator)
+1. Sub_metering_3 - Electric water-heater and an air-conditioner
 It also contains 2 time related variables : Date, and Time.
 The source is EDF, and the values correspond to the mean value of a minute.
 I contains values from december 2006 to december 2010, containing around 2 million rows.

 #### *source:* [Individual household electric power consumption Data Set, ICS](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption)